Ouest (department): Geology

 On 12 January 2010, a magnitude 7.0 earthquake struck in the department, the largest in Haiti in two centuries.
 In the Port-au-Prince Arrondissement, many areas suffered damage.
 In the Léogâne Arrondissement, the city of Léogâne suffered 80-90% destruction.
 Other places in Léogâne were also affected.

 Economy

-This is the richest department in Haiti with economic poles in different sectors.
+Ouest is the wealthiest department in Haiti, with economic poles in different sectors.

 Tourism

-In the Haitian metropolis, the tourism sector touch on different branches such as leisure tourism in the Cotes-des-Arcadins, eco-tourism with Park Azuei-Caiman and Park La Selle, historical tourism with the countless historical monuments especially the National Museum, and cultural tourism.
+Ouest's tourism sector touches on different branches such as leisure tourism in the Cotes-des-Arcadins, eco-tourism with Park Azuei-Caiman and Park La Selle, historical tourism with the countless historical monuments especially the National Museum, and cultural tourism.

 Agriculture

-For so long agriculture was a part of the economy of the department with the Arcahaie plain being a center for plantain, the Cul-de-Sac and Léogane being known for large sugar-cane plantations mostly for the production of rum, and the hills of Kenscoff cultivating different vegetables.
+For many years, agriculture was a part of the economy of the department, with the Arcahaie plain being a center for plantain, the Cul-de-Sac and Léogane being known for large sugar-cane plantations mostly for the production of rum, and the hills of Kenscoff cultivating different vegetables.
 Unfortunately, over-construction and the ever-expansion of the city, those areas see their fertile land now covered with asphalt and concrete.